johncoleman83/bootcampschool-higher_level_programming/0x00-python-hello_world/README.md

   * How to print text and variables using print
   * How to use strings
   * What are indexing and slicing in Python
-  * What is the official Holberton Python coding style and how to check your code with PEP 8
+  * What is the official Bootcamp Python coding style and how to check your code with PEP 8

 ## Author